-RETIREMENT PLAN PROVISIONS BY PLAN STRUCTURE PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN Vesting is the minimum length of service a member needs to qualify for a future retirement benefit.
-Members become vested when they have at least five years (60 months) of creditable service.
+PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN Vesting Vesting Vesting Vesting is the minimum length of service a member needs to qualify for a future retirement benefit.
+Members become vested when they have at least five years (60 months) of creditable Same as Plan 1.
+Defined Benefit Component: Defined benefit vesting is the minimum length o service a member needs to qualify for a future retirement benefit. service.
 Vesting means members are eligible to qualify for retirement if they meet the age and service requirements for their plan.
 Members also must be vested to receive a full refund of their member contribution account balance if they leave employment and request a refund.
 Members are always 100% vested in the contributions that they make.
-Vesting Same as Plan 1.
-Vesting Defined Benefit Component: Defined benefit vesting is the minimum length of service a member needs to qualify for a future retirement benefit.
 Members are vested under the defined benefit component of the Hybrid Retirement Plan when they reach five years (60 months) of creditable service.
 Plan 1 or Plan 2 members with at least five years (60 months) of creditable service who opted into the Hybrid Retirement Plan remain vested in the defined benefit component.
-Defined Contribution Component: Defined Contribution vesting refers to the minimum length of service a member needs to be eligible to withdraw the employer contributions from the defined contribution component of the plan.
+Defined Contribution Component: Defined contribution vesting refers to the minimum length of service a member needs to be eligible to withdraw the employer contributions from the defined contribution component of the plan.
 Members are always 100% vested in the contributions that they make.
-Upon retirement or leaving covered employment, a member is eligible to withdraw a percentage of employer contributions to the defined contribution component of the plan, based on service.
-After two years, a member is 50% vested and may withdraw 50% of employer contributions.
-After three years, a member is 75% vested and may withdraw 75% of employer contributions.
-After four or more years, a member is 100% vested and may withdraw 75% of employer contributions.
-Distribution is not required by law until age 701⁄2.
-Calculating the Benefit The Basic Benefit is calculated based on a formula using the member's average final compensation, a retirement multiplier and total service credit at retirement.
+Upon retirement or leaving covered employment, a member is eligible to withdraw a percentage of employer contributions to the defined contribution component of the plan, based on service. • After two years, a member is 50% vested and may withdraw 50% of employer contributions. • After three years, a member is 75% vested and may withdraw 75% of employer contributions.
+After four or more years, a member is 100% vested and may withdraw 100% of employer contributions.
+Distribution is not required by law until age 701⁄2 Calculating the Benefit Calculating the Benefit Calculating the Benefit The Basic Benefit is calculated based on a formula using the member's suprate final See definition under Plan 1.
+Defined Benefit Component: See definition under Plan 1. formula using the member's average final compensation, a retirement multiplier and total Defined Contribution Component: service credit at retirement.
 It is one of the benefit payout options available to a member at retirement.
-An early retirement reduction factor is applied to the Basic Benefit if the member retires with a reduced retirement benefit or selects a benefit payout option other than the Basic Benefit.
-Calculating the Benefit See definition under Plan 1.
-Calculating the Benefit Defined Contribution Component: See definition under Plan 1.
-Defined Contribution Component: The benefit is based on contributions made by the member and any matching contributions made by the employer, plus net investment earnings on those contributions.
+The benefit is based on contributions made by the member and any matching contribution made by the employer, plus net investment An early retirement reduction factor is applied to the Basic Benefit if the member retires with a reduced retirement benefit or selects a benefit payout option other than the Basic Benefit. earnings on those contributions.